Skip to main content

 // omitted ...

 A trigger_id is required to open a modal.
-You can access it in payloads sent by user interactions such as slash command invocations, clicking a button.
-In Bolt, you can acquire the value by calling Request.getPayload().getTriggerId() as it's a part of payloads.
-More easily, it's also possible to get it by Context.getTriggerId().
+You can access it in payloads sent by user interactions, such as slash command invocations, by clicking a button.
+In Bolt, you can acquire the value by calling the Request.getPayload().getTriggerId() method.
+It's also possible to get it by calling the Context.getTriggerId() method.
 These methods are defined only when trigger_id exists in a payload.

 import com.slack.api.methods.response.views.ViewsOpenResponse;